psychobolt/vite-storybook-boilerplate/DEVELOPMENT.md

 yarn ts-script ./path/to/script.ts # Run a ts script file yarn up package-name [--exact] # Upgrade all instances of package to latest release

-# Reusable scripts that can be included in a workspace script e.g. "lint": "yarn g:lint .",
+# Reusable scripts that can be included in a workspace script e.g. "lint": "yarn g:ts-script ./path/to/script.ts",
-yarn g:lint [glob]
 yarn g:ts-script ./path/to/script.ts
 ```